Helping vaginal birth | Glengarry Private, Perth

 8. Having some nourishment in labour

 It’s important to keep your energy levels up.
-If it’s looking like you’ll need a Caesarean at Glengarry, we’ll ask you to be “nil by mouth”.
-But if not, it’s important to keep eating and drinking – nothing too “heavy” but have easily digestible high energy food.
+If all is going well, it’s important to keep eating and drinking – nothing too “heavy” but have easily digestible high energy food.

 9. Having an injection of a muscle relaxant – relaxes the cervix and shortens labour

-A single injection of hyoscine in active labour can be prescribed by your obstetrician.
-It is well proven, has been used in pregnancy for decades, has no downsides, and will shorten labour by 1-2 hours, without increasing contractions or pain at all.
+A single injection of a small dose of hyoscine in active labour can be prescribed.
+It is well proven, has been used in pregnancy for decades, has few downsides, and will shorten labour by 1-2 hours, without increasing contractions or pain at all.
 It’s ideal for those not having an epidural.
 There may be a 20% reduction in forceps or vacuum rates too, but this isn’t quite confirmed by research yet.
-The baby is completely unaffected by this medication.
+The baby is unaffected by this medication.